The genetic counseling services at the Curtis and Elizabeth Anderson Cancer Institute provide:

-Our cancer genetics service includes risk assessment, genetic testing, counseling, research, and intervention strategies to prevent cancer.
-Although only a small percentage of cancer is caused by an inherited genetic mutation, the men and women who carry a mutation have a much higher risk of developing cancer.
-Genetic testing can empower them with the information and education they need to make important decisions about their health and to possibly prevent cancer.
+Only a small percentage of cancer is caused by a gene mutation that runs in families.
+The men and women who carry the gene have a much higher risk of developing cancer.
+Genetic testing gives them the information and education they need to make important decisions about their health and to possibly prevent cancer.

 Our genetic counseling process helps individuals and families by providing the following: